lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions.md

 ### The Generated Header Files

-The generated header files are necessary in order to separate your C code from your LF code because the describe the signatures of the reaction functions that you must implement.
+The generated header files are necessary in order to separate your C code from your LF code because they describe the signatures of the reaction functions that you must implement.

 In addition, they define structs that will be referenced by the reaction bodies.
 This includes the `self` struct of the reactor to which the header file corresponds, as well as structs for its ports,